kanekop/another-hour-2nd/README (copy).md

 ## ✨ Key Concepts

-- **Scaled 24 Period**: Your customizable conceptual 24-hour day that can last anywhere from 0 to 24 real hours
+- **Designed 24 Period**: Your customizable conceptual 24-hour day that can last anywhere from 0 to 24 real hours
 - **Another Hour (AH) Period**: The remaining real time in a 24-hour day, running at normal speed
-- **Time Scaling**: During the "Scaled 24" period, time runs at a customized pace to fit 24 conceptual hours into your chosen real-time duration
+- **Time Scaling**: During the "Designed 24" period, time runs at a customized pace to fit 24 conceptual hours into your chosen real-time duration
 - **Dual-Time Calendar**: View and manage events in both real time and AH time simultaneously
 - **Calendar Synchronization**: Bidirectional sync with Google Calendar and Outlook Calendar